-A second line of research applies network analysis to health care delivery.
-I use a dataset of 18 million health insurance claims records to construct a national map of patient-sharing among physicians treating patients for Alzheimer’s disease.
+A second line of research examines the medical profession and health care delivery.
+In one project, I use a dataset of 18 million health insurance claims records to construct a national map of patient-sharing among physicians treating patients for Alzheimer’s disease.
 I then examine the relationship between connectedness in the physician network and the timing and costs of care received by patients.
 This research uses network analysis and big data to develop a network-based conceptualization of coordinated care between health care providers.
 I illustrate how health inequalities experienced by disadvantaged populations may emerge from the hidden architecture of the medical system itself.
-I previously organized a session on Health Care Provider Networks at Sunbelt 2018, and will organize a follow-up session at Sunbelt 2019.
+Building on my research in this area, I previously organized sessions on Health Care Provider Networks at Sunbelt 2018 and Sunbelt 2019.